 - Symphony of Ages has Achmed (Dhracian/Firbolg, the product of a rape) and Grunthor (Firbolg/Bengard).

-- In the TNG episode "Birthright", Worf comes across a Romulan POW camp with Klingon survivors of the Romulan's surprise attack on Khitomer.
+- Star Trek: The Next Generation: In "Birthright", Worf comes across a Romulan POW Camp with Klingon survivors of the Romulans' surprise attack on Khitomer.
 One of the younger Klingons, Ba'el, is half-Romulan.

-- T'Pol was planned to be revealed as half-Romulan in the fifth season of Enterprise.
-In the Trek universe Romulans are just Vulcans with some genetic differences due to sharing a common ancestor, and a Vulcan/Romulan hybrid may therefore be no more remarkable genetically than a black/white hybrid among humans.
-Probably slightly more of a difference, since they've been living on entirely different planets for a few thousand years, but still very much the same species.
+- T'Pol was planned to be revealed as half-Romulan in the fifth season.
+In the Trek universe Romulans are an offshoot of the Vulcans (namely the descendants of the ones who didn't want to become emotionless vegans), and a Vulcan/Romulan hybrid may therefore be no more remarkable genetically than a mixed-race human being.
+Probably slightly more of a difference, since they've been living on entirely different planets for a few thousand years and Romulans generally lack Vulcans' psychic powers, but still very much the same species.

 - Similarly, Saavik from The Wrath of Khan is revealed to be half-Romulan in one of the tie in novels, but you can't tell just by looking at her.

 - Star Trek: Picard: General Nedar (aka "Commodore Oh" while functioning as The Mole within Starfleet Security) is half-Romulan, half-Vulcan.

 - Star Trek: Discovery reveals that the Romulans eventually rejoin the Vulcans on the homeworld, which is renamed Ni'Var, a Vulcan word meaning "dual-aspected".
 About a third of the population now consists of Romulo-Vulcans.